High School Only

 For our last day of camp, we’ll make our final big splash with an all day McKenzie River white water rafting trip from Finn Rock to Helfrich., led by the River House Outdoor Program.

-*Please note, our Summer Camp schedule is subject to change depending on weather conditions, the availability of collaborators and other factors that may be outside of our control.
-We will keep the schedule in tact, but some activities or locations may shift prior to the date listed.
-Of course, we will keep those enrolled and their families informed of any changes as promptly and with as much advanced notice as conditions allow.
-Thank you! - The B2Y Team
+*Please note, our camp schedule is subject to change depending on weather conditions, the availability of collaborators, group dynamics, and other factors outside of our control.
+Back2Youth staff may also adjust or modify activities based on the needs, safety, and overall experience of the group.While we do our best to keep the schedule as planned, some activities or locations may shift prior to the listed dates.
+We are committed to communicating any changes with enrolled participants and their families as promptly and with as much advance notice as possible.

 Challenges Accepted + Won!